-For the millions of people who have chronic, long-standing low back pain, golf can still be an enjoyable sport.
-However, a regular routine of stretching and low-impact exercise is critical to maintain the ability to play golf.
+For the millions of people who have long-standing low back pain, golf can still be an enjoyable sport.
+Using the right equipment, alongside a regular routine of stretching and low-impact exercise, will go a long way in helping maintain one’s ability to play golf.

 In This Article:

 Use a Golf Cart

 Many golfers continue to play as they age, and most expect to be able to continue to play during their retirement years.
 Unfortunately, some elderly individuals will develop conditions such as spinal stenosis or degenerative spondylolisthesis, which makes it difficult for them to walk any significant distances on the golf course.

 Using a golf cart is a reasonable alternative to walking on the golf course.
 To maintain aerobic conditioning with spinal stenosis or degenerative spondylolisthesis, biking or water therapy may be tolerated better than walking.

 Ill-fitting shoes may cause or contribute to back pain.
 High quality shoes for golf foster spinal alignment and upright posture, allowing golfers to be comfortable throughout the game and the long walks on the golf course.

 The ideal golfing shoes, with or without spikes, will:

 - Absorb impact from the forces generated by the golf swing